COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #pagebreak()
 == Worlds <World-section>

 The game takes place in multiple worlds, each being a collection of levels that represent a different section of IBM Skills Build with its own themes and challenges.
-The only exception to this is the Hub World and the Final World.
+The only exception to this is the Hub World and the Boss World.

 === Hub World